Rites of Passage for a Model Railway - 31: Let Me Introduce You to Ainthorpe Junction

 Let's see how the Oxford Rail J27 turns out when it's released later this year (18/4/2019 at the time of writing).
 At the price it's advertised, £94 I should be able to afford one a month for at least a couple of months.
 I don't intend to model Percy Main or Blyth (North and South).
 It would be nice if Oxford Rail came up with a J26 as well.
 Several sheds around North Yorkshire and County Durham had them.

-Current features completed: units 1-7 in situ, a start made on foam trackbed and viaduct exit on first fiddleyard unit
+Current features completed: units 1-7 in situ, foam trackbed underlay complete and viaduct exit on first fiddleyard unit

 Dreamed up whilst in a hospital bed in early March, 2018, 'Ainthorpe Junction' has been furnished with sidings, some features associated with towns such as a large livestock dock for the sale of animals for meat or dairy, and a goods depot next to the exit from the displayed part of the layout to a fiddleyard and possibly another display section as before.
 Along the way there is be a double track viaduct.
 There is a steep gradient which will tax even the strongest locomotives.

 There are endless possibilities that can be entered into the planning, and I've thought of a brickworks to be added into the corner where the main running lines pass on a wide curve.

 An eight-coupled workhorse from Vincent Raven's drawing board